Diagonactic/Enums.Delegates.CppCLI/Readme.md

 Parse, AsString, and HasFlag are functionally equivalent implementations to the Enum statics but perform faster than each after cache init.
 AsString performs faster for most average sized enums of any base type on first call.
-Parse and HasFlags are a little slower.
-Each share parts or all of the cache (Parse/AsString share everything, Descrpition methods will also initialize everything with the addition of the description information, HasFlags and the other methods that are not direct calls to the Enum static initialize part of the cache).
+Parse and HasFlags are a little slower on first call.
+Each share parts or all of the cache (Parse/AsString share, Descrpition methods will also initialize everything with the addition of the description information, HasFlags and the other methods that are not direct calls to the Enum static initialize part of the cache).
 Following that guidance, for example, a call to Parse will make calls to